secretstartups/handbook/job-families/sales/solutions-architect/index.html.md

 * Since this role deals primarily with partner relationships, any responsibilities in an individual's [Role Level](#levels) that reference customers can also be fulfilled by Partners.
 If responsibilities appear duplicated, the version in this description has priority due to being more specific to your role.
 * Engage in a technical consultancy role for Technology Alliance partners and joint customer opportunities with these partners.
-* Create and maintain relationships with partner and customer contacts that contribute to large Net ARR deals and customer success.
+* Create and maintain relationships with external partner leaders that contribute to large Net ARR deals and customer success.
 * Build and deliver solutions, reference implementationss and demos highlighting the Alliance partners' technologies as they work with GitLab.
 * Be a subject matter expert within an area of focus, with exceptional soft / public speaking skills and “hands on the keyboard depth”.
 * Proactively identify market demand with solutioning.
 Engage as a lead SME in customer engagements including pitches, solution envisioning, proposal development and estimate preparation as related to alliance partner technologies.
 * Enable Alliance partner's Go-To-Market team (e.g., SA's, AEs, and Product Marketing) on GitLab's solution and value.
 * As part of internal and external evangelism, communicate, grow and evolve awareness of applicable partner technology, services, success stories, market trends and best practices.
 * Build deep relationships with senior technical people within partnerships to enable them to be GitLab advocates.
+* Author or otherwise contribute to GitLab customer-facing publications such as whitepapers, blogs, diagrams, reference architectures, or the GitLab Handbook.
 * Tighten feedback loops from the Field to R&D, Marketing and Customer Success.
 Proactively break down silos to envision and co-create products with cross-team, cross-company communication and collaboration.

 #### Alliances Solution Architect Requirements